-If you are attaching an external monitor that supports only VGA mode (640x480 resolution), do not click on LCD + External Display.
-Doing so would cause the external monitor screen to be scrambled and output also not to be displayed; in addition, the screen might become damaged.
+If you are attaching an external monitor that supports only VGA mode (640-by-480 resolution), do not click on LCD + External Display.
+Doing so would cause the external monitor screen to be scrambled and the output not to be displayed; in addition, the screen might become damaged.
 Use External Display instead.

-You can also change the display output location by pressing Fn+F7.
+You can also change the display output location by pressing $\mathbf{Fn}+\mathbf{F7}$.